Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Model Training Details

+In this study, we propose an efficient method~\querycc, for the automated collection of specialized domain data.
+Leveraging seed data from some specific domains, we employ a language model for query expanding.
+By optimizing the breadth and depth of queries, we expand the query to retrieve data relevant to the specified domain.
+Ultimately, we collected and released an open dataset comprising approximately 735GB of~\knowledgepile, equivalent to approximately 188 billion tokens, in the fields of mathematics and knowledge.
+Experimental results demonstrate that the adoption of~\knowledgepile~significantly enhances the model's performance in some reasoning tasks, such as math word problems and professional examinations.
+Our objective is not only to establish a research foundation for community studies in mathematical and knowledge-related reasoning but also to provide an efficient and cost-effective method for collecting high-quality data, thereby facilitating the accumulation of more high-quality data.

-\subsection{Model Training Details}
+\section{Model Training Details}

-In this study, we employed the InternLM\footnote{\url{https://github.com/InternLM/InternLM}}~\cite{2023internlm} library for training all models on 256 A800 GPUs with bfloat16 mixed precision.
-Data parallelism was also utilized during the training process.
-We employed the AMSP~\cite{2023amsp}, shard optimizer state across 8 cards to reduce communication overhead.
+In this study, we train all models with bf16 mixed precision and only data parallel.
+We employed the AMSP~\citep{2023amsp}, shard optimizer state across 8 cards to reduce communication overhead.
 Simultaneously, data parallelism was employed for training.
-To enhance throughput and reduce memory consumption, we introduced the Flash attention 2~\cite{dao2023flashattention2} module.
+To enhance throughput and reduce memory consumption, we introduced the Flash attention 2~\citep{dao2023flashattention2} module.
 All models underwent training for 50,000 steps, with a global batch size of 4 million tokens per step, totaling 200 billion training tokens.

 During the initial 2,000 steps of training, the learning rate was warmed up to the maximum, and then, at the end of training, it was decayed according to cosine decay to the specified minimum learning rate.
 Specifically, for Llama2-QoC, the maximum learning rate during training was set to 2e-5, and the minimum learning rate was set to 2e-6.
 For Mistral-QoC, the maximum learning rate during training was 5e-6, descending to 2e-7 at the end of training.
 In our experiment, Llama2-QoC and Mistral-QoC achieved a training throughput of approximately 4000 tokens per GPU per second(TGS).
 Despite the relatively higher training efficiency of Llama2-QoC, it still utilized 14,000 GPU hours.